canzarlab/fortuna/README.md

 * ```-inalt <FILE>``` input file with novel event annotation

 Input files specified by "-incnt" and "-inalt", if specified, will be augmented by the new splice sites taken from the BAM file and stored to files specified by "-outcnt" and "--outalt".
 The refinement reference file is a tab separated file which contains all newly created or refined subexons and introns.
 They are listed with their IDs and genomic coordinates (chromosome, start, end).
+We recommend setting -rl to the length of the longest read.

 Here is an example call to the refinement step: